 Activities and Attractions

 There are plenty of activities available in and around Swaledale, including: walks straight from the door, bird watching, cycling, fishing, and plenty of beautiful views for the keen photographer.
 Of course you can also just relax, enjoy the views from the patio or the indoor and outdoor games provided.
 Enjoy the Unesco world heritage flower meadows of Gunnerside and Muker in May and June, local shows in August and September and the perseid meteor showers in September in the unpolluted night skies.
+In Winter you may even catch a glimpse of the Northern Lights.

 Our favourite walks are: Gunnerside Gill Circuit, Old Gang Gill Circuit, River Swale Walk, Kisdon Island Walk, Keld to Tan Hill Pub, Fremington Edge, and the Yorkshire Three Peaks.
 Ingleborough, Pen y Gent and Whernside as well as the Ingleton Waterfalls trail.